RubyQianru/Quantum-Computing-API/Week3/Quantum-Information.md

 ## Probabilistic States
 - **Probabilistic states** of compound systems associate probabilities with the Cartesian product of the classical state sets of the indivisual systems.

+## Quantum Information

+A **quantum state** of a system is represented by a **column vector** whose indices are placed in correspondence with the classical states of that system:
+- The entries are complex numbers.
+- The sum of the absolute values squared of the entries must equal 1.